Veterans and Military Personnel

 - De-conflicting Your Job Search, (Civilian Jobs News, March/April 2010)

 - "I am sorry, sir, but we will not be able to interview you after all.
 It seems that your resume is in our applicant tracking database several times.
 Normally that would not be a problem, but because you are being tracked under three different source codes, we will have to reject all copies . . ."
 It is a very real scenario, so Mr. Wolfe offers advice on how to avoid this potential problem as you search for opportunities.
 Mr. Wolfe is a veteran of the U.S. Navy and a private career coach specializing in military-to-civilian transition.
-More articles of his can be found on the Veterans of Modern Warfare website.
 His book, Out of Uniform: Your Guide to a Successful Military-to-Civilian Career Transition is now available (you can preview it on the website).

 - Job Search Etiquette , Tom Wolfe (Civilian Jobs News, July/August 2010)

 - "Much like the rules of etiquette that exist for society in general, organizations tend to have their own standards of acceptable behavior.
 You are familiar with military service etiquette, and when you join a civilian organization, you will discover a new, albeit similar, set of rules.
 During your transition, it is important to keep in mind an additional set - those that define job search etiquette."
 Mr. Wolfe outlines many etiquette rules and offers advice on how to present your best face.
 Mr. Wolfe is a veteran of the U.S. Navy and a private career coach specializing in military-to-civilian transition.
-More articles of his can be found on the Veterans of Modern Warfare website.
 His book, Out of Uniform: Your Guide to a Successful Military-to-Civilian Career Transition, is now available.

 - Selecting Professional References, Audrey Prenzel (ubiquitousmagazine.ca)